Voter Suppression and College Students

 That law was struck down by a federal court because it created an unconstitutional rule or presumption.
 Some courts allowed states to take further action to determine residence, but they could not seek irrelevant information or create rules that presumed lack of residence at the college.

 In 2016, New Hampshire again introduced a voting law that caused confusion among students.
 HB 1264 broadened the definition of a resident in such a way that anyone who registered to vote in the state was declaring residency.
 As a resident, the person now had 60 days to get a New Hampshire driver's license, or they could face penalties.
+The New Hampshire Supreme Court issued an advisory opinion in which they ruled that the bill was constitutional.

 Iowa and Student Polling Places